Pay smallest balance first, minimums on everything else. Behaviorally optimal - maximizes motivation through quick wins.

 Multiple debts can feel like small fires popping up every month.
 Paying the highest-rate debt first can cost more, but paying the smallest balance first can make people actually finish.

 Many borrowers manage several accounts with minimum payments that barely cover interest and principal.
-A typical household with 50, $75, $125, and 8,000 could take years to clear and cost 3,000 more in interest, depending on APRs.
+A typical household with $8,000 total debt across four accounts might see minimums of $50, $75, $125, and $200 monthly.
+If payments remain at minimums, $8,000 could take years to clear and cost $1,200 to $3,000 more in interest, depending on APRs.
 Without a clear ordering, attention fragments.
 Motivation falls by measurable amounts across months - small behavioral studies show dropoffs of 20-40% in repayment persistence when wins are delayed.
 In [Budgeting] we covered allocating every dollar using zero-based budgeting.
 IF the budget allocates only minimum payments AND no payoff order is chosen, THEN debt balances may shrink extremely slowly BECAUSE high-interest compounding and low principal reduction allow interest to dominate payments.
 The practical consequence: progress stalls, stress increases, and borrowers avoid reviewing statements that carry actual numeric risk.
-Example: Credit Card A balance 36.
-That 18 of monthly interest and 300-600 in interest.
+Example: Credit Card A balance $1,200 at 18% APR has a minimum of $36.
+That $36 covers roughly $18 of monthly interest and $18 of principal in the first month.
+At that pace, paying only the minimum can take 4-6 years and add $300-600 in interest.
 People often misinterpret minimums as a sustainable rate of progress.
 This misunderstanding converts manageable debts into long-term obligations.
 The immediate insight is behavioral: small, early wins change effort allocation.
 IF a borrower eliminates a $300 account in two months, THEN motivation often increases enough to direct more cash toward remaining balances BECAUSE the brain registers completion as progress and reduces decision friction for the next target.
 Framing the problem this way explains why a structurally suboptimal ordering can sometimes outperform a mathematically optimal but abandoned plan.

 Problem-first: borrowers must choose between lower total interest and higher completion probability.
 The framework below uses IF/THEN/BECAUSE statements to make trade-offs explicit.
 IF a borrower faces multiple unsecured debts AND has a stable monthly surplus for payoff, THEN consider the following branches.
 Branch 1 - Prioritize small balances (Debt Snowball): IF the borrower reports low payoff discipline OR has missed payments in the last 6-12 months, THEN channel extra cash to the smallest balance first BECAUSE quick eliminations often increase momentum and reduce missed-payment risk.
 Expect to improve full-payoff probability by roughly 10-20 percentage points over 24-36 months, all else equal.
 Branch 2 - Prioritize high APRs (Debt Avalanche): IF the borrower reports strong self-control AND can stick to a long plan without early wins, THEN direct extra cash to the highest APR first BECAUSE this reduces total interest cost by approximately 3-8% over typical consumer debt portfolios.
-Branch 3 - Hybrid rule: IF the smallest account has a catastrophically lower APR than others AND interest differences exceed 8-10 percentage points, THEN consider a hybrid ordering - clear tiny balances under 200-600 monthly - to allocate to debts.
+Branch 3 - Hybrid rule: IF the smallest account has a catastrophically lower APR than others AND interest differences exceed 8-10 percentage points, THEN consider a hybrid ordering - clear tiny balances under $500 quickly, then switch to avalanche BECAUSE interest drag on large high-rate balances can dominate long-term cost even with initial motivation gains.
+Operational steps: 1) List all debts with balance, APR, and minimum.
+2) Use zero-based budgeting from [Budgeting] to free a specific surplus amount - for example $200-600 monthly - to allocate to debts.
 3) Choose ordering using the IF branches above.
 4) Recompute months to payoff using for top three targets to see concrete differences in months and total interest.
-IF the computed interest difference between snowball and avalanche is less than 300 and motivation risk is medium to high, THEN the snowball ordering may be preferable BECAUSE the marginal interest savings do not compensate for a higher probability of plan abandonment.
+IF the computed interest difference between snowball and avalanche is less than $100-$300 and motivation risk is medium to high, THEN the snowball ordering may be preferable BECAUSE the marginal interest savings do not compensate for a higher probability of plan abandonment.
 This framework recognizes trade-offs rather than declaring a single optimal path.

 Insight: Even when A's APR is not highest, clearing A in month 1 creates a large, immediately available $415 increase to the next target.
 That early completion often motivates consistent payments that complete payoff faster in practice than a strict interest-first plan that leaves A lingering.